Meet The

 Philippa learnt to swim at 3 and swam competitively until her late teens.

-Now vintage ish; she never left swimming and swims almost daily - for exercise, strength and clarity.
-She loves to swim.
+she never left swimming and swims almost daily - for exercise, strength and clarity; she loves to swim.
 These days she is not into competition and is definitely not into cold water - you will only ever find her ‘beside’ a Scottish loch!

 Before having children she had a career in luxury travel marketing and leading groups to all four corners of the world, she has lived in a number of countries and speaks a few languages.
-As a swim teacher she had her own swim school on Bali whilst living there.
+As a swim teacher she had her own swim school.
 She is a yoga teacher and has worked with top football clubs, athletes, swimmers and people of all ages.
 She is passionate about swimming and holidays and loves helping people get the most out of them both.
-She also quite likes being a mermaid.

 Ethos - Live now - you never know what is around the corner; be happy.